Learn all about dynamics in music, dynamic markings, and Italian terms used to name them!

 In order to identify dynamics in music, learn the dynamic markings – their symbols and names.
 Also, listen to pieces from different styles and music eras and compare them to each other to train your ears to identify each dynamic.
 If you can read sheet music, read the score while listening to a recording of the piece, and pay attention to how each dynamic sounds.

-How do you practice musical dynamics?
+How do you practice dynamics in music?

 If you have never worked on playing with dynamics, check out my C Major scale booklet with an exercise for practicing dynamics: